h2oai/wave/website/docs/enterprise/developer-guide.md

 ### Publishing an app for others to see and launch

 Just run `q8s-cli bundle import` in your app git repository.
-This will automatically package your current directory into a `.qz` package and import it into the platform.
+This will automatically package your current directory into a `.wave` package and import it into the platform.

 If you set the visibility to `ALL_USERS` (via the `-v` flag), others will be able use `q8s-cli app run` or the UI to launch the app in q8s.

-Note: the name-version combination from your `q-app.toml` has to be unique and the platform will reject the request if such combination already exists.
-Therefore, you need to update the version in `q-app.toml` before each run.
+Note: the name-version combination from your `app.toml` has to be unique and the platform will reject the request if such combination already exists.
+Therefore, you need to update the version in `app.toml` before each run.

 ```sh